 For additional information, please visit the CDC’s Coronavirus Disease information page at http://cdc.gov/coronavirus/2019-ncov/index.html

-FOR INDIANA FACILITIES: As the resident’s representative you will begin receiving daily updates with the number of confirmed Covid-19 cases in the facility via an automated phone call to the phone number we have on record.
-If you would prefer to receive this daily communication through an email, please contact the facility to update your method of communication.
+As the resident’s representative you will be receiving weekly updates with the number of confirmed Covid-19 cases in the facility via an automated phone call to the phone number we have on record.
+If you would prefer to receive this weekly communication through an email, please contact the facility to update your method of communication.